mlhartme/stool/client/documentation.md

 Startup is also refused if the disk or memory quota exceeded.
 In this case, stop some other stages.

-The hostname of the container is set to <id>.<servername>, where id is a hash of stage name and application name.
+TODO: The hostname of the container is set to <id>.<servername>, where id is a hash of stage name and application name.
 This hash serves two purposes: it has a fixed length, so I'm sure the resulting name does not exceed the 64 character limit for host names.
 And the hash makes it impossible to derived stage or application name from the hostname -- applications are strongly discouraged to check the hostname to configure themselves, use environment variables defined for that purpose instead.
 Future versions of Stool will